TUT888/SpriteGame/Walkthrough/README.md

-# Game with Sprites and Animation using C# SplashKit
+# Walkthrough - Game with Sprites and Animation using C# SplashKit

 SplashKit is a powerful tool that we can develop different types of games by utilizing OOP concepts together with their packages.